mpsonntag/snippets/notes/projects/doi/doi_make_release.md

 docker push gnode/gin-doi:dev
 ```

-- move to the dev server and fetch the new version
+- access the dev server and fetch the new docker container version
-- if required update the server config file

 ```bash
 docker pull gnode/gin-doi:dev
 ```

+- if required update the DOI server config file
 - once everything is prepared, move to the docker-compose folder and restart the service; keep the logs open

 ```bash